Registering your pet

 - Any additional details describing what happened

-If you are having issues with a cat entering your property, you can hire a Cat Cage (free of charge) from us.
+If you are having issues with a cat entering your property, you can hire a Cat Cage (free of charge) from us, call our friendly Customer Service team on 9243 8888 to find out more.
 Trapping must be done in line with Council’s Cat Cage Hire Agreement.

 We support a cat curfew in Moonee Valley, which means all cats should, at the very least, be kept inside your property between sunset and sunrise.
 However it's safer for them and our wildlife if they stay inside at all times.